isabella232/drawIT/README.md

 Automate creation of diagrams that can be viewed in IBM2 on the diagrams.net desktop.

-The [IBM2 Beta](https://github.com/IBM/it-architecture-diagrams/releases) of the diagrams.net desktop is currently available for Mac only.

-Note:  Both Mac and Windows versions of the diagrams.net desktop will be available when IBM2 is published.
+The [IBM2 Beta](https://github.com/IBM/it-architecture-diagrams/releases) of the diagrams.net desktop is currently available for Mac only and will be available for both Mac and Windows when IBM2 is published.

 ---